Big Time (Angel Olsen album)

-Big Time is the sixth studio album by American singer-songwriter Angel Olsen, and her first original release since All Mirrors (2019).
-The album was released on June 3, 2022 by Jagjaguwar.
+Big Time is the fifth studio album by American singer-songwriter Angel Olsen, and her first original release since All Mirrors (2019).
+The album was released on June 3, 2022, by Jagjaguwar.
 Produced by Olsen and Jonathan Wilson, the album was preceded by the singles "All the Good Times", "Big Time" and "Through the Fires".
 The record was accompanied by a 28-minute visual counterpart, directed by Kimberly Stuckwisch.

 Critical reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 88 based on 22 reviews, indicating "universal acclaim".
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 88 based on 23 reviews, indicating "universal acclaim".
 John Amen of PopMatters praised the album, writing, "With Big Time, Olsen draws inspiration from some of popular music's most perennial templates, revamping them and, once again, reinventing herself."

 Track listing

 Personnel

 Credits are adapted from the Big Time liner notes.